 - Analyze, research, resolve and provide responses to incoming questions and issues. - Establish, manage, suspend, and/or terminate accounts. - Manage Merchant Category Codes (MCC).
-Perform oversight functions, including review of MCCs notifying the HCO of questionable transactions identified. - Provide training and guidance to all Operating Unit Approving Officials and cardholders, as well as maintaining records on completed training. - Assist with developing Operating Unit-specific purchase card training.
-The training shall be unique to specific programs and not conflict with the GSA SmartPay®2 Master Contract or CAM 1313.301. - Perform oversight activity of the Government Purchase Card.
-Conduct annual review/audit of Approving Official and cardholder records for adherence to the policies and guidance set forth in the FAR, CAR, CAM and Operating Unitspecific policy. - Report suspected fraud, waste and abuse to the HCO and OIG.
-Procedures for submitting reports to the OIG shall be in accordance with DOC DAO 207-10 "Inspector General Investigation." - Request deviations to the Government Purchase Card policies in the CAM, as
+Perform oversight functions, including review of MCCs notifying the Head of Contracting Office of questionable transactions identified. - Provide training and guidance to all Operating Unit Approving Officials and cardholders, as well as maintaining records on completed training. - Assist with developing Operating Unit-specific purchase card training.
+The training shall be unique to specific programs and not conflict with the GSA SmartPay®2 Master Contract or CAM 1313.301. - Perform oversight activity of the Government purchase card.
+Conduct periodic review/audit of Approving Official and cardholder records for adherence to the policies and guidance set forth in the FAR, CAR, CAM and Operating Unitspecific policy. - Report suspected fraud, waste and abuse to the Head of Contracting Office and OIG.
+Procedures for submitting reports to the OIG shall be in accordance with DOC DAO 207-10 "Inspector General Investigation." - Request deviations to the purchase card policies in the CAM, as necessary. - Terminate or suspend accounts at the request of the Head of Contracting Office

-- necessary. - Terminate or suspend accounts at the request of the HCO when suspected fraud and/or abuse are apparent.
-Recommend the termination of the Delegation of Procurement Authority or Approving Official appointment. - Upon the approval of the HCO, authorize increases to 30-day spending limit.
-The HCO shall issue an amended Delegation of Authority memorandum and provide a copy to the APC and the AO.
+- when suspected fraud and/or abuse are apparent.
+Recommend the termination of the Delegation of Authority for approving officials. - Upon the approval of the Head of Contracting Office, authorize increases to 30day spending limit.
+The Head of Contracting Office shall issue an amended Delegation of Authority memorandum and provide a copy to the APC and the AO.

-The delegation may be terminated at any time by written notice by the HCO or Senior Bureau Procurement Official.
+The delegation may be terminated at any time by written notice by the Head of Contracting Office or Senior Bureau Procurement Official.